-Interim rate requests resulting from (I), (2), and (3) above shall be filed within 60 days after the costs are incurred, and shall be accompanied by a 12-month budget which reflects changes in services and costs.
-An interim reimbursement rate, if approved, shall be established for estimated additional costs retroactive to the time of the change in services or the time the costs are incurred, but not to exceed 60 days before the date AHCA receives the interim rate request.
+Interim rate requests resulting from (1), (2), and (3) above shall be filed within 60 days after the costs are incurred, and shall be accompanied by a 12-month budget which reflects changes in services and costs.
+An interim reimbursement rate, if approved, shall be established for estimated additional costs retroactive to the time of the change in services or the time the costs are incurred, but not to exceed 60 days before the date be established for estimated additional costs retroactive to the time of the change in services or the time the costs are incurred, but not to exceed 60 days before the date AHCA receives the interim rate request.
 The interim per diem rate shall reflect only the estimated additional costs, and the total reimbursement rate paid to the provider shall be the sum of the previously established prospective rates plus the interim rate.
 A discontinued service would offset the appropriate components of the prospective per diem rates currently in effect for the provider.
 Upon receipt of a valid interim rate request, Florida Medicaid, Bureau of Medicaid Program Finance, shall determine whether additional information is needed from the provider and request such information within 30 days.
 Upon receipt of the complete, legible additional information requested, the Bureau of Medicaid Program Finance shall approve or disapprove the interim rate within 60 days.
 If Florida Medicaid does not make such determination within the 60 days, the interim rate request shall be deemed approved.